SvetlanaStoycheva/react-small-projects/README.md

 2. Tours

 - fetch list of tours, loading option
-- for every tour there is a image, name, prace, read more/show less button
+- for every tour there is a image, name, price, read more/show less button
 - remove functionality

 3. Reviews